 The County operates seven (7) drop off waste and recycling Convenience Centers for residents that do not wish to pay for a private waste and recycling service.

-The City of Knoxville operates a weekly curbside trash pickup for approximately 60,000 homes and bi-monthly recycling curbside pickup program for 23,000 homes.
-The City also supports five (5) drop-off recycling centers throughout the city.
-City residents waiting for the expansion of the City recycling program and residents unable to participate because their housing type is not serviced by the City (more than 4 units) are encouraged to use the closest City/County drop-off centers to their home.
+The City of Knoxville provides weekly curbside trash pickup for approximately 60,000 homes and bi-monthly recycling curbside pickup program for approximately 24,000 homes.
+The City also supports five (5) drop-off recycling centers.
+City residents waiting for the expansion of the City recycling program and ineligible properties (apartment complexes, mobile home communities, commercial generators) are encouraged to use the closest drop-off facility.
+City and County solid waste offices direct residents to the most convenient drop-off locations.